starkdmi/mossformer_sr_mlx/README.md

 # MossFormer2 Super Resolution (48K)

-Audio super-resolution model for upsampling from 16kHz to 48kHz.
-MLX (Python) and Swift implementations.
+Audio super-resolution model for upsampling from 16kHz to 48kHz using MLX.
+Python and Swift implementations.

 ## Usage